Lanzarote is a perfect island destination

-The island boast a unique tropical climate which keeps the temperature around the mid 20 degrees Celsius all year round.
+The island boasts a unique tropical climate that keeps the temperature around the mid 20 degrees Celsius all year round.
 This fantastic climate is due to the warmer waters which flow up from the equator.

 5 Curious facts about Lanzarote

 - Lanzarote is a volcanic island and each eruption has made the island larger as the lava flows and gets cooled down by the sea.
-Thankfully the last major eruptions where in the 1700,s.
+Thankfully the last major eruptions were in 1700s.

 - The first settlers on Lanzarote came from Africa around 5 B.C and where called Moja.